Academia Británica Cuscatleca: Secondary school

-In addition to the IGCSE and IB examinations, the school also facilitates TOEFL, PSAT and SAT examinations and offers vocational tests.
+In addition to the IGCSE/MYP and IB examinations, the school also facilitates TOEFL, PSAT and SAT examinations and offers vocational tests.

-All graduating Salvadoran students also sit for the national PAES examination which, together with their studies for IB, allows them to gain the Salvadoran Bachillerato (school leaving certificate).
+All graduating Salvadoran students also sit for the national AVANZO examination which, together with their studies for IB, allows them to gain the Salvadoran Bachillerato (school leaving certificate).

-Students who are not achieving their full potential may be referred to the Learning Support Unit (LSU), staffed by qualified educational psychologists, who help the teachers and students through a diagnosis of problems and the design of individualised teaching and learning strategies.
+Students who are not achieving their full potential may be referred to Student Services, formerly known as the Learning Support Unit (LSU), staffed by qualified educational psychologists, who help the teachers and students through a diagnosis of problems and the design of individualised teaching and learning strategies.

 For pastoral and many extra-curricular purposes the Secondary School is "Tribally" based.
 There are Heads of Year in charge of their respective year group and tutor teams.
 There is a tutor period to deal with pastoral matters at the start of each school day.

 Extracurricular activities: a full programme of extra-curricular activities is offered ranging from sports to the arts.
 The school has a Tribal (i.e. "House") system of internal school competitions.
 The school also prepares students to compete within various national and international competitions under the Team Sports Programme.

-The school has a Prefect body (including Head students) and also an elected Student Council.
+The school has a Student Government (including Head students).
 There is an ‘in-house'-produced school magazine.

 The school actively supports the local community through its many student-led charitable projects.
 This takes the form of fundraising efforts to actual hands-on work in local old people's and children's homes.
 Students gain credit for this in the International Baccalaureate's Creativity, Action and Service programme (CAS).

 School graduates: on average, 80 – 90 students graduate from the ABC each academic year.
 Of these, 45–50% graduate with Honours, and around 90% obtain the IB Bilingual Diploma, with the remaining students obtaining individual IB subject certificates.

 The exact numbers vary from Class to class but following graduation generally, up to half of the students go on to study at universities within the United States or Canada, some go to the United Kingdom and other European countries, others go to other Latin American universities including Costa Rica and Mexico while the remainder enter local Salvadoran Universities.